probot/probot/docs/deployment.md

 1. Add Platform.sh configuration files

   Each project on Platform.sh requires at least [three configuration files](https://docs.platform.sh/overview/structure.html) to describe and application.
-From your project root, run
+From your project root, run the following commands to create them:

   ```
   mkdir .platform